veteranbv/ThinkiPlex/README.md

 ### Prerequisites

-- Python 3.6 or higher
+- Python 3.8 or higher
 - Docker (optional, but recommended for the PHP downloader)
-- ffmpeg (optional, but recommended for media processing)
+- ffmpeg (required for media processing)
+- AssemblyAI API key (for transcription)
+- Anthropic API key (for Claude AI summaries)

 ### Installation Steps